pepitomoran/stalkr_app_IF/docs/MASTER_PLAN_v3.md

 * User can trigger “refresh” (manual Sheet re-sync) or set auto-poll interval
 * App supports "show history" and (future) "undo last action"

+ Batch/Catch-up & Watcher Mode (June 2025 Addendum)

+Batch/Catch-up: On activation, find all unprocessed Sheet rows assigned to the user (Researcher Name or unique ID from config), prompt user to confirm, and process as a batch (fetch metadata, download, update Sheet, log).
+Designed for multi-user environments.

+Watcher Mode: After batch phase, enter polling loop.
+Every X seconds, check Sheet for new rows for the user, process immediately.
+No need for Apps Script/webhooks; polling is robust and cross-platform.

+Activation button always runs batch phase first, then transitions to watcher automatically.

+Logging: Continue with summary and per-row logs for every processing phase.
+Use Sheet "Status" column for clear, actionable feedback for each processed row.

+User logic: All actions are user-specific; app does not process or interfere with other users’ rows.
 ---

 ## 3. CONFIG & DEPLOYMENT